UNDERSTANDING FINANCIAL AID - By Alcides Pina

 *Grants and scholarships-Grants and scholarships are gift aid that do not have to be paid back and are based on a student's financial need or merit.

-*Federal Students Loans-Federal student loans are available to eligible students regardless of income or credit score.
+*Federal Students Loans-Federal students loans are available to eligible students regardless of income or credit score.
 They offer fixed interest rates and various repayment options.
 Be sure to check with your college financial aid office about different borrowing options.

-The three main financial aid forms are the Free Application for Federal Student Aid (FAFSA), the CSS/Financial Aid Profile, and in some cases, the college's own financial aid application.
+The three main financial aid forms are the Free Application for Federal Student Aid (FAFSA), the CSS/Financial Aid Profile, and the college's own financial aid application.
 The FAFSA is required by every school in the country.
 The CSS/Financial Aid Profile is required by some 3 percent of colleges in the country and they are mostly private institutions.

 WHAT HAPPENS AFTER I APPLY FOR FINANCIAL AID?